Indiana Jones: Novels

 Caidin became ill, so Max McCoy took over in 1995 and wrote the final four novels: Indiana Jones and the Philosopher's Stone, Indiana Jones and the Dinosaur Eggs, Indiana Jones and the Hollow Earth, and Indiana Jones and the Secret of the Sphinx.
 McCoy set his books closer in time to the events of Raiders of the Lost Ark, which led to his characterizing Indiana as "a bit darker".
-The prolog of his first book featured a crystal skull, and this became a recurring story, concluding when Jones gives it up in the final novel.
-Lucas's involvement with McCoy's novels was limited, although LucasFilm censored sexual or outlandish elements in order to make the books appeal to younger readers; they also rejected the theme of time travel in the final book.
+The prologue of his first book featured a crystal skull, and this became a recurring story, concluding when Jones gives it up in the final novel.
+Lucas's involvement with McCoy's novels was limited, although Lucasfilm censored sexual or outlandish elements to make the books appeal to younger readers; they also rejected the theme of time travel in the final book.
 Sallah, Lao Che, Rene Belloq and the Nazis made appearances, and McCoy also pitted Jones against Benito Mussolini's fascists and the Japanese.
 Jones also has a doomed romance with Alecia Dunstin, a librarian at the British Museum.
-A novel involving the Spear of Destiny was dropped, because Dark Horse Comics was developing the idea and later DC Comics developed the idea.
+A novel involving the Spear of Destiny was dropped, because Dark Horse Comics was developing the idea.

 The books were only published in paperback, as the series editor felt readers would not be prepared to pay the hardback price for an adventure novel.

 In February 2008, the novelizations of the first three films were published in one edition; James Rollins' Kingdom of the Crystal Skull novelization arrived the following May.
 Children's novelizations of all four films were published by Scholastic in 2008.

 MacGregor was said to be writing new books for Ballantine for early 2009, but none have been published.

 A new adult adventure, Indiana Jones and the Army of the Dead by Steve Perry, was released in September 2009.

 A novel based on the video game Indiana Jones and the Staff of Kings, written by MacGregor to coincide with the release of the game, was canceled due to problems around the game's production.

 Additionally, German author Wolfgang Hohlbein wrote eight Indiana Jones novels in the early 1990s, which were never translated to English.